christroutner/multisig-tests/README.md

 - [01-create-ms-wallet.js](./01-create-ms-wallet.js) - Generate a 2-of-3 multisig wallet.
 - [02-spend-ms-wallet.js](./02-spend-ms-wallet.js) - Spend from the wallet when all private keys are known.
 - [03-round-robin-signing.js](./03-round-robin-signing.js) - Bob passes a partially signed Tx to Alice.
 Alice signs and broadcasts the transaction.
+- [04-create-3-of-5.js](./04-create-3-of-5.js) - Create a 3-of-5 multisignature address.
+- [05-round-robin-signing.js](./05-round-robin-signing.js) - Example for signing the multisig transaction by passing the partially signed transaction to each participant in-series.
+They each add their signature then pass it on to the next player.
+- [06-parallel-signing.js](./06-parallel-signing.js) - Example for signing the multisig transaction in parallel.
+Each player signs their copy of the transaction and sends just the signature to an aggregator.
+The aggregator combines all signatures and broadcasts the transaction.

 ## Installation